ChrisK15/PythonPlusPlus/README.md

 ## 🎓 Language Description and Goal:

 The goal of this project is for me to gain non-leetcode experience working with Python.
-The language will be similar to the likes of Java and C++in terms of classes and syntax.
+The language will be similar to the likes of Java and C++ in terms of classes and syntax.

 ## 🚀 Key Features: